Khaketi Wine Tour: How to Find the Best Wine in Georgia

 Just then Daniele and Nika return to the fold.
 We fix the TV on the terrace but already during the national anthems, Nika is sleeping.
 I resist until the end of the second half (almost) and I go to sleep.
 Daniele is stoic and watches the whole game!

-We’ll spend another two days at Nika’s house, he must go back to Tbilisi the day after tomorrow and he’ll give us a lift with his van.
-We enjoy our time helping with labeling, which, like everything else here, is hand-made, bottle by bottle.
+We’ll spend another two days at Nika’s house.
+He needs to go back to Tbilisi the day after tomorrow, and he’ll give us a lift with his van.
+We enjoy our time helping with labeling, which, like everything else here, is done by hand, bottle by bottle.

-Daniele also gives a hand to cut the grass in the vineyard (grass that is 2 meters high), also in this case no machines, scythe, shears, bare hands, and elbow grease.
-We go to Soliko to take some of our bags to find that the Japanese journalist there stopped for 6 long hours.
+Daniele also helps cut the grass in the vineyard (which is 2 meters high).
+No machines here—just a scythe, shears, bare hands, and elbow grease.
+We go to Soliko to pick up some of our bags, only to find out the Japanese journalist has been there for six long hours.

-Let’s do another lunch with a couple of Canadians, around to taste wines and scrounge lunches, and tomorrow we’ll be back in Tbilisi to get our Azeri visa!
-We hope!
+We have another lunch with a couple of Canadians, who are traveling around tasting wines and scrounging lunches.
+Tomorrow, we’ll head back to Tbilisi to get our Azeri visa—hopefully!